Voltage Gain for Small Signal Solution

 Variables Used

-Voltage Gain - The Voltage Gain is the ratio of the output voltage to the input voltage.
+Voltage Gain - Voltage gain is a measure of the amplification of an electrical signal by an amplifier .
+It is the ratio of the output voltage to the input voltage of the circuit, expressed in decibels (dB).

 Drain Resistance - (Measured in Ohm) - Drain Resistance is defined as the resistance opposing the flow of current through the drain of the transistor.